The macom® Ultimate Guide To Cellulite

 1. Soft cellulite

-Best approach for tackling soft cellulite: adopting a rigorous diet and exercise routine should be your first step as it will visibly improve the appearance of soft cellulite.
-Wearing CRYSTALSMOOTH® leggings while you exercise can boost your results.
+The best advice for tackling soft cellulite is often to adopt a rigorous diet and exercise routine as this can help visibly improve the appearance of soft cellulite.
+Wearing CRYSTALSMOOTH® leggings while you exercise can also boost your results.

 2. Hard cellulite

-Hard or compact cellulite is the cause of the dreaded ‘orange peel’ that even fit and toned women can suffer from and is characterised by depressions and blemishes on the thighs, glutes and hips.
+Hard or compact cellulite is the cause of what is colloquially known as ‘orange peel’.
+This type of cellulite can affect all people, including slim and toned people.
+It is characterised by depressions and blemishes on the thighs, glutes and hips.
 Severe cases can feel very hard and painful to the touch.

 3. Edematous cellulite

-How to improve edematous cellulite: treatment should be aimed at improving blood circulation and reducing fluid retention.
-For very severe edematous cellulite, lymphatic drainage can be beneficial.
+Treatment for edematous cellulite focuses on improving blood circulation and reducing fluid retention, such as with compression socks and hot baths.
+For very severe edematous cellulite, lymphatic drainage, a manual massage technique, can be beneficial.

-Cellulite is very rarely caused by a single factor but is often the result of a number of issues – no wonder that over 90% of women suffer from it.
+Cellulite is very rarely caused by a single factor but is often the result of a number of issues.
+Below, we look at each of the common causes of cellulite in more detail.

-Hormones play an important role in the development of cellulite as oestrogen, thyroid hormones, insulin, noradrenaline and prolactin are all part of the process by which cellulite is produced.
-When girls hit puberty, the battle with cellulite commences as our levels of oestrogen rise.
-Pregnancy-related hormonal fluctuations can also make cellulite worsen.
+Hormones play an important role in the development of cellulite.
+Oestrogen, the three thyroid hormones, insulin, noradrenaline and prolactin, are all part of the process by which cellulite is produced.

+Just as there are a variety of types of cellulite, it can be brought on by hormonal changes at different times of life.
+For example, as oestrogen levels rise in women during puberty, this can trigger the development of cellulite.
+Similarly, pregnancy-related hormonal fluctuations can also make cellulite develop.
 When women enter the menopause, their levels of oestrogen decrease, causing blood flow to the connective tissues under the skin to fall.
-This decrease in blood flow means less oxygen getting to the area and therefore lower collagen production.
-Our fat cells also tend to enlarge as oestrogen levels drop – the reason why we suffer from the menopausal middle-aged spread.
+This decrease in blood flow means less oxygen getting to the area and therefore lower collagen production, which can lead to edematous cellulite.
+Fat cells also tend to enlarge as oestrogen levels drop – the reason why we suffer from the menopausal middle-aged spread – leading to more significant and more visible cellulite in older age.

-The fix: many specialised clinics now offer a hormonal approach to reducing cellulite.
-This can be costly and take longer to see results, but is an effective way to tackle a whole host of ageing concerns alongside cellulite.
+Some specialised clinics offer a hormonal approach to reducing cellulite.
+This can be costly and take longer to see results, but is considered an effective way to tackle a whole host of ageing concerns alongside cellulite.

 Alongside the menopause causing hormonal havoc, as women get older their skin becomes thinner, less elastic and more prone to sagging.
 Furthermore, muscle mass reduces as you get older – physically inactive women can lose as much as 3% to 5% of muscle mass and function each decade after the age of 30.
-This, in turn, means it easier to pile on the pounds.
+As a result, fat in the body, and so cellulite, will often start to appear to be developing faster as it becomes more visible.

 Certain genes are linked to how fast your metabolism works, how fat is distributed and the efficiency of your circulation or lymphatic drainage system.
 Cellulite also seems to be more prominent in some ethnic groups.
 While cellulite can affect women from all ethnicities, it is more prevalent in white, European ethnic groups.

-Scientists have also identified two specific genetic variations that were found in subjects suffering from cellulite and further research has worked out which gene variant is responsible for either moderate or severe cellulite.
-A good indication, however, is that if your mother and grandmother had cellulite, then you definitely have a better chance of also developing it.
+Scientists have also identified two specific genetic variations that were found in subjects suffering from cellulite: ACE and HIF1A.
+Further research has worked out which gene variant is responsible for either moderate or severe cellulite.
+A good indication, however, is that if your mother and grandmother had cellulite, then you have a higher chance of also developing it.

-Smoking won’t cause cellulite, as such, but the negative impact it has on your skin health can ensure that cellulite will become more visible or worsen.
-This is because nicotine in the cigarettes is a vasoconstrictor; this means the blood vessels become constricted, lessening oxygen being delivered into the dermis.
+Smoking itself won’t directly cause cellulite, but the negative impact it has on your skin health can ensure that cellulite will become more visible or worsen as you age.
+This is because nicotine in cigarettes is a vasoconstrictor.
+Vasoconstriction is when the blood vessels become constricted, lessening oxygen being delivered into the dermis.
 This, in turn, impacts on the formation of collagen.
 Lack of oxygen also affects your circulatory and drainage systems and ages your skin.

 Cigarette smoke also contains thousands of different chemicals, such as acetylene, ammonia, benzene, formaldehyde and methanol, and all these toxins produce free radicals that damage the connective tissue of the skin, making cellulite look even worse.

-The fix: the obvious answer, of course, is to give up smoking.
-Unfortunately, vaping is only slightly better than smoking because, although it doesn’t contain tar, it still delivers nicotine into the bloodstream.
+The simplest solution is to stop smoking.
+This includes vaping, which is only slightly better than smoking because although it doesn’t contain tar it still delivers nicotine into the bloodstream.

-The fix: although exercise is an important weapon in the battle against cellulite, it’s thought that lactic acid build-up, which is very common after exercise, can make cellulite worse in those who have a predisposition to it.
+Although exercise is an important tool for dealing with cellulite, it’s thought that lactic acid build-up, which is very common after exercise, can make cellulite worse in those who have a predisposition to it.
 Doing your leg exercises on a vibrating plate increases circulation in your lower body, meaning quicker removal of waste products such as lactic acid.

-It’s estimated that 90% of women all suffer from cellulite to some degree and, furthermore, Caucasian women are most prone to this problem.
-There are a number of reasons for this:
+It’s estimated that 90% of all women have cellulite to some degree and, furthermore, caucasian women are most prone to this problem.
+There are a number of reasons for this, including hormones, fat distribution and skin structure.

 Evolution has given women softer, rounder hips and thighs to attract males, but unfortunately it also means we are more prone to put on fat in these areas and our modern diets and sedentary lifestyles result in excess fat putting pressure on the connective tissue in our dermis.